bockp/Edge-Detection-project/Article-month1.md

 # Log\_Filter plugin (LoG algorithm)

-With this function, we can compute the output of the LoG filtering (in a 0 to 255 range), the absolute value of filtering, the results representing the LoG values as -1, 0 or 1, the zero-crossings overlayed to the input image,  and finally the output of the zero-crosing detector.
+With this function, we can compute the output of the LoG filtering (in a 0 to 255 range), the absolute value of filtering, the results representing the LoG values -1, 0 or 1, the zero-crossings overlaid to the input image,  and finally the output of the zero-crosing detector.
 The final output is a binary image where the edge pixels are in white [Fig.6].
 All the contour lines have a single-pixel width, and due to the DoG filtering they are not closed.

 ![Fig.6](https://github.com/bockp/Edge-Detection-project/tree/master/Log_Filter.jpg)